Do you want to create a DMARC record?

 A DMARC record provides important instructions for how messages failing email authentication should be handled by mailing servers.

-In this article, we’ll explain what DMARC is and how to check if it’s working on your website.
-We’ll also give you a simple DMARC record example that you can add to your site’s DNS records right away.
+In this article, we’ll explain what a DMARC record is with examples, and show you how to add a DMARC record to your DNS.

 What Is a DMARC Record?

 A DMARC record is a TXT record that contains instructions for how an email server should handle an email that fails authentication.
 Using DMARC records, you can control if email receivers should reject, quarantine, or do nothing with a suspicious email.

 It’s important to create DMARC record because it helps servers distinguish legitimate emails from fake ones.
 As a result, it minimizes cyber threats like phishing, email spoofing, and CEO fraud.
 This is why we strongly recommend creating a DMARC record to ensure better email security.

 A typical DMARC record contains at least three important components (or tag-value pairs).
 Consider this sample DMARC record:

 Here, we have three tags: v, p, and rua which have the values DMARC1, reject, and mailto:[email protected].